BooleanCube/TicTacToeAIBot/README.md

 # TicTacToeAIBot
 This is a Tic Tac Toe AI Discord bot that I wrote using the Minimax algorithm.
+The bot has been defeated 1 time but don't worry the bug has been fixed.

 Youtube Video: https://youtu.be/6SUxXJV40FM